The Opportunity to make the change

 Routine and Habits

 All major changes in life come with choices and a renewed perspective on old habits which may be related to an old job, house or relationship.
 I’d become used to early alarm calls, feeling lethargic and only going to the gym on my days off.
 Although I enjoyed my job, the long and unsociable hours took their toll and I often didn’t get the most out of my time.
 Although changing jobs is often a nerve-racking process, the benefits often outweigh the drawbacks and that is certainly the case for me!

 The monotony of routine provides us all with an abundance of excuses: I’m too tired, I don’t have enough time, I don’t have enough energy, I don’t have enough money, I don’t want to do something straight after work, I don’t want to waste my day off, I just want to rest.
 The list goes on…

 The only habits I want to establish as routine are sleep and exercise.
-Since I finished college nearly five years ago, my sleeping routine has been patchy at best and whilst my exercise routine has fared better, it could also be improved.
+Since I finished college nearly five years ago, my sleeping routine has been patchy at best.
+Whilst my exercise routine has fared better, it could also be improved.
 Although I have only changed my routine since the weekend, I already feel brighter and more energetic throughout the day without the need for more than one or two coffees.

 I’m a firm believer that if you want to establish a habit the best time to start is now.
 With that in mind, I went out for a four mile run after work on Tuesday and plan to fit in at least two workouts in the week as well as two sessions at the weekend where possible.
 Although this is the first week of my new job and routine, I am already feeling more positive about the weeks to come in the knowledge that I am establishing healthy habits from the beginning.